Respiratory Syncytial Virus Prefusion F (RSVPreF3) Vaccine

 Adverse Effects

-The adverse effects of the RSVPreF3 vaccine have undergone evaluation through numerous clinical trials involving diverse populations, including non-pregnant women, pregnant women, and older adults.[1][15]
+The adverse effects of the RSVPreF3 and RSVPreF vaccines have undergone evaluation through numerous clinical trials involving diverse populations, including non-pregnant women, pregnant women, and older adults.[5][6][7][18]

-• Local reactions at the injection site: Local reactions at the injection site are commonly reported as adverse effects of RSVPreF3.
-Typically, these reactions are mild to moderate in nature and may manifest as pain, tenderness, swelling, redness, or itching at the injection site.
-Pain is the most common local reaction experienced among approximately 60% to 80% of vaccine recipients.[6]
-Fortunately, these local reactions tend to resolve spontaneously within a few days without specific treatment.
+Local reactions at the injection site: The adjuvanted RSVPreF3 vaccine is more reactogenic than the unadjuvanted RSVPreF vaccine, although local reactions at the injection site are commonly reported adverse effects of both vaccines.[1]
+Typically, these reactions are mild to moderate and may manifest as pain, tenderness, swelling, redness, or itching at the injection site.
+Pain is the most common local reaction to either vaccine, occurring among approximately 60% to 80% of RSVPreF3 vaccine recipients and 10% to 40% of RSVPreF vaccine recipients.[6][7][10]
+These local reactions typically resolve spontaneously within 1-2 days without specific treatment; however, 3.8% of RSVPreF3 vaccine recipients and 1.0% of RSVPreF vaccine recipients reported severe reactogenicity events during clinical trials.[1]

-• Systemic reactions: Some individuals may experience systemic reactions following RSVPreF3 vaccination, but they are generally mild and transient.
+Systemic reactions: Systemic reactions following RSVPreF3 or RSVPreF vaccination are generally mild and transient.
 Common systemic reactions may include fever, headache, fatigue, muscle pain, joint pain, chills, or general malaise.
-The most common systemic reactions are fatigue and headache experienced by approximately 20% to 40% of vaccine recipients.[1]
+The most common systemic reactions are fatigue and headache experienced by approximately 25% to 35% of RSVPreF3 vaccine recipients and approximately 10% to 20% of RSVPreF vaccine recipients.[5][6]
 These symptoms are typically self-limiting and resolve within a short period.

 Contraindications